Untitled Header Image

 • Behavior: While play is encouraged, "rough play" is not permitted.
 Volunteers will maintain a clean and organized space to ensure the safety of all toddlers.

-• Parent Responsibilities: * Availability: Parents must remain on campus and be responsive if paged or called to the nursery for any reason.
+• Availability: Parents must remain on campus and be available should nursery volunteers need to contact them.

 • Cleanup: To respect the space and the next shift of volunteers, parents are responsible for cleaning up after their toddler and assisting with a general tidy-up of the room before leaving.